GS_Cinematics

 DialogueManagerRequestBus | StartDialogueSequenceByName | Starts a named sequence from the active database. |

-DialogueManagerRequestBus | ChangeDialogueDatabase | Loads a different DialogueDatabase asset. |
+DialogueManagerRequestBus | ChangeDialogueDatabase | Loads a different .dialoguedatabase asset. |

 DialogueManagerRequestBus | RegisterPerformerMarker | Registers a performer entity by name for the current level. |